INDAPlus21/azeezd-sockets/README.md

 cargo run <username>
 ```
 where `<username>` is the name you want to have in the chat.
+When you join, you can directly type in the stdin and it would be sent to the server

 # Special Commands
 There are a number of commands that you can use in the server